 - the contact details, trading names and main business of a consumer credit firm

-If you think a firm has been offering consumer credit business without interim permission or our authorisation, you should report it to us.
+If information seems to be wrong or missing, you should contact our Consumer Helpline on 0800 111 6768.
+If you think a firm has been offering consumer credit business without our authorisation, you should report it to us.

 Firms offering other financial services and products